Iqbal Town, Muzaffargarh

 Iqbal Town is a housing complex in Pakistan built for victims of severe floods in July 2010.
 It is situated on the N-70 National Highway near Muzaffargarh.
-It contains 296 houses, a masjid, a school, a town hall, a commercial market and six plots for recreational parks.
+It contains 296 houses, a mosque, a school, a town hall, a commercial market and six plots for recreational parks.

 History

 After the flood that killed nearly 2,000 people and affected at least 20 million Pakistanis in 2010, a Turkish Non-governmental organization Kimse Yok, built a small housing complex on a 110-decare area near Muzaffargarh at a cost of Rs 550 million.
 Constructed in 18 months, the village was inaugurated on September 14, 2013.